-3.0 IMMEDIATE RESPONSE
+IMMEDIATE RESPONSE

 This plan is applicable to incidents involving accidental spills and discharge of hazardous gaseous, liquid or solid substances.
 The severity of the spill, which in itself can be controlled by nature and quantity of pollutant in the locality, will determine the level of response required.
-It is imperative that all moderate and major spills and discharges of hazardous materials be immediately reported to Fire Services who will call the agencies listed below as required.
+It is imperative that all spills and discharges of hazardous materials be immediately reported to the Fire Department.
+The Fire Department will call the agencies listed below as required.